h7b/h7b-dendron-netlify/vault/notes.tutorial.stock-valuation.ev-sales.md

 ## What Does Enterprise Value-to-Sales Tell You?

-Enterprise value-to-sales is an expansion of the price-to-sales (P/S) valuation.
+Enterprise value-to-sales is an expansion of the [[price-to-sales (P/S)|notes.tutorial.stock-valuation.price-sales-ratio]] valuation.

 EV/Sales is perceived to be more accurate than P/S, in part, because the market capitalization alone does not take a company's debt into account when valuing the company, while enterprise value does.